-The above points need to be assessed for their environmental impacts at sensitive receptors (such as dwellings), which are located away from the sources such as those associated with construction activity and vehicle emissions on an operating road.

-The study area is represented by Stawell's atmospheric stability class (site representative) being predominately 'neutral' for well over half the time with 'stable' conditions for a little less than a third of the time.
-Neutral atmospheric conditions would be the most often occurring stability category during construction hours.
+These above points need to be assessed for their environmental impacts at sensitive receptors (such as dwellings), which are located away from the sources such as those associated with construction activity and vehicle emissions on an operating road.
+The study area is represented by Westmere's atmospheric stability class (site representative) being predominately 'neutral' for well over half the time with 'stable' conditions for a little less than a quarter of the time.
+Neutral atmospheric conditions generally occur during the day or night with stronger winds, or during periods of total cloud cover, or during the twilight periods.